 The purpose of this section is to set out the provisions in respect of the LWR in schools.
-The operation of these arrangements will be kept under review by the parties.
+These arrangements will operate for the 2020/21 school year and will be kept under review by the parties.

 This document should be read in conjunction with: